ShtohrinViacheslaV/SmartInvent_1/README.md

 - **SQL**: Database management.
 - **Spring Boot**: Framework for building the application.

+## 💻 System Requirements

+To run this project, ensure you have the following dependencies installed:

+- **Java 17+** for backend development.
+- **Android Studio** for mobile application development.
+- **PostgreSQL** as the database management system.
+- **Gradle** for project build automation.
+- **ZXing library** for QR code generation and scanning.

+## 🏛 Architectural Patterns and Design Principles

+SmartInvent_1 follows modern software development patterns to ensure scalability, maintainability, and efficiency:

+- **Model-View-Controller (MVC)**: Separates business logic (Model), user interface (View), and request handling (Controller) to enhance modularity.
+- **Repository Pattern**: Provides a clear separation between the business logic and data access layer.
+- **Dependency Injection (DI)**: Utilized via Spring Boot to manage component dependencies efficiently.
+- **Singleton Pattern**: Applied for managing configurations and database connections.
+- **Observer Pattern**: Used for event-driven updates, particularly in real-time inventory tracking.
+- **RESTful API Design**: Backend services expose RESTful endpoints for seamless communication with the mobile application.

 ## 📌 Code Documentation Rules

 This project is developed in **Java** and follows industry standards for clean code and documentation.